Mayonaka88/Mayonaka88/README.md

 # WELCOME!
 - My name is Abdallah Elabora!
-- An innovative undergraduate student majoring in the cutting-edge field of artificial intelligence and software engineering at the British University in Dubai.
-Proficient in deep learning models and algorithms.
-Excels as a full-stack developer and highly skilled at designing clean user interfaces that are both functional and professional.
+- An innovative AI specialist that majored in the cutting-edge field of artificial intelligence and software engineering at the British University in Dubai.
+Proficient in Image Processing for Computer Vision, NLP, data classification and prediction.
+Excels at developing both discriminative and generative models.
-- I’m interested in AI, .NET, game development, and everything else this profession has to offer!
+- I’m interested in Computer Vision, generative AI, game development, and everything else this profession has to offer!
-- I’m currently learning artificial intelligence and software engineering at the British University in Dubai.
 - You can reach me at abdallah.elabora@gmail.com
 - You can also reach me at [LinkedIn](https://www.linkedin.com/in/abdallah-elabora-0942a6233/)
 - You can check out my game releases on [itch.io](https://mayonaka88.itch.io/)